Sigmmma/c20/src/content/h2/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 Avoid using trailing digits on non-sky material names, or you'll get tool warnings about duplicate shaders, and avoid numbers in shader tag names.
 Use letters instead if you need to make variants.

 # Weather polyhedra
-Let's say you wanted to have weather on the tutorial map.
+Let's say you wanted to have weather on your map.
 You may notice that either your weather effects go through the walls of your structure or that it instantly disappears the moment you enter the hallway.
 This can be quite jarring, so naturally there is a solution for this that mappers can implement.

 The special `+weatherpoly` material can be assigned to [convex polyhedron][wiki-polyhedron] geometry to create a volume that hides any weather effects within the volume.
 You can see an example of this in blend file provided above.